 1. The design and location of the hall and car operating and signaling fixtures shall comply with the ADAAG and local requirements of the AHJ.
 2. The operating fixtures shall be selected from the manufacturer's premium line of fixtures.
 3. Custom designed operating and signaling fixtures shall be as shown on the drawings or as approved by the Owner / Consultant.
 4. The layout of the fixtures including all associated signage and engraving shall be as approved by the Owner / Consultant.
-5. Where no special design is shown on the drawings, the buttons shall be as follows: - a.
-Stainless steel type as selected by the Owner / Consultant from the manufacturer's premium line of push buttons. - b.
-Provide oval surround brail. - c.
-The button shall have a collar with LED illuminated halo call registered light.
+5. Where no special design is shown on the drawings, the buttons shall be as follows:

+- a.
+Elevators No.1, No.2: Stainless steel type as selected by the Owner / Consultant from the manufacturer's premium line of push buttons.
+The button shall have a collar with LED illuminated halo call registered light - b.
+Elevator No.3: Stainless steel vandal resistant type as selected by the Owner's representative/consultant from the manufacturer's premium line of push buttons.
+The button shall have a round indicator on the button with LED call registered light. - c.
+Provide oval surround brail.

 6. Where no special design is shown on the drawings, the faceplates shall be as follows: - a.
-Passenger Elevators - 1) All Floors: 1/8" thick satin stainless-steel faceplate.
+Passenger and Service Elevators - 1) All Floors: 1/8" thick satin stainless-steel faceplate.
 Faceplates shall be oversized to cover existing fixture cut-outs and faceplate dimensions.
-7. Mount passenger elevator fixtures with tamperproof fasteners.
+7. Mount passenger and service elevator fixtures with tamperproof fasteners.
 The screw/fastener and key switch cylinder finishes shall match faceplate finish.
 8. Where key-operated switch and or key operated cylinder locks are furnished in conjunction with any component of the installation, four (4) keys for each individual switch or lock shall be furnished, stamped or permanently tagged to indicate function.
 9. All caution signs, pictographs, code mandated instructions and directives shall be engraved and filled with epoxy in code required colors.